statisticsnorway/linked-data-store-project/README.md

 # Linked Data Store Project modules

-This is a project that makes it easy to checkout and pull changes form all LDS repos.
+This is a convencience project that makes it easy to checkout and pull changes form all LDS repos.

+> For more information about Linked Data Store, please refer to the [LDS documentation](https://github.com/statisticsnorway/linked-data-store-documentation).

 **Git checkout**